gdcc/dv-metrics/README.md

 dv-metrics report metrics in a web page

-It is an installation-level metrics app (v5.1+) that can show metrics for a Dataverse instance or for any sub-Dataverse within that instance.
+It is an installation-level metrics app (v5.1+) that can show metrics for a Dataverse instance or for any sub-Dataverse (collection) within that instance.

 This installation-level app leverages enhancements to the Dataverse Metrics API introduced in v5.1 to provide more detailed information about a single installation of Dataverse.